Daniel-IniGon/Daniel-IniGon/README.md

 - 👋 Hi, I’m @Daniel-IniGon
 - 👀 I’m interested in Video Game Development
-- 🌱 I’m currently learning Unity3d, HLSL and VFX's
+- 🌱 I’m currently learning Unity3d, HLSL and VFX's.
+Also Video Game Design.

 <!---
 Daniel-IniGon/Daniel-IniGon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.